ryanburgess/engineer-manager/README.md

  * [Engineering Managers Slack group](https://engmanagers.github.io/) - A Slack group for Engineering Managers to connect and learn from one another
  * [Zumvie Slack Community](https://www.zumvie.com/slack-community/?utm_source=github&utm_medium=repository&utm_campaign=slack_community&utm_content=join_link) - Created by Zumvie, This Slack community is for Engineering Managers to connect and learn from one another-With AMA's, Lean coffees, etc.
  * [alphalist Community | Network for Technical Leaders](https://alphalist.com/?utm_source=github&utm_medium=Referral&utm_campaign=outreach&utm_content=community) - A community where technical leaders (e.g. engineering managers, CTOs etc.)  share ideas and advice on an active Slack group and at events.
 Ideal for those with a tech product (e.g. They discourage CTO consultants, recruiters, and agencies from joining).

-## Courses
- * [Engineering Management Interview Course](https://www.tryexponent.com/courses/engineering-management) - This Try Exponent course on engineering leadership has a lot of useful topics to help prepare anyone for interviewing for an engineering manager role.

 ## Contributing
 1. Fork it